ssenart/home-assistant-gazpar/README.md

 GrDF Gazpar custom component is using [PyGazpar](https://github.com/ssenart/PyGazpar) library to retrieve GrDF data.

+## Alternative integration using MQTT

+home-assistant-gazpar integration is using Home Assistant API and may be broken from a HA release to another.

+An good alternative is using MQTT integration with the [Gazpar2MQTT](https://github.com/ssenart/gazpar2mqtt) application.

+[Gazpar2MQTT](https://github.com/ssenart/gazpar2mqtt) has been developed recently for a better loose coupling with HA.

+[Gazpar2MQTT](https://github.com/ssenart/gazpar2mqtt) is also compatible with [Lovelace Garpar Card](https://github.com/ssenart/lovelace-gazpar-card).

 ## Installation

 ### Method 1 : HACS (recommended)